Annual meeting of ministers to set health priorities in Europe

 - the strategic role of country offices in the Region.

-Side meetings and technical briefings will offer a venue to discuss the latest issues regarding migration and health in the Region, healthy literacy measurement, innovations in health information systems, healthy people through environmentally sustainable urban transport, the impact of health systems on global sustainability and work being done on the European Health Equity Status Report.
+Side meetings and technical briefings will offer a venue to discuss the latest issues regarding migration and health in the Region, health literacy measurement, innovations in health information systems, healthy people through environmentally sustainable urban transport, the impact of health systems on global sustainability and work being done on the European Health Equity Status Report.
 The Regional Committee delegates will also discuss the impact of WHO reform on WHO/Europe’s work.

 The decisions taken and policies adopted at the Regional Committee will serve as collective commitments for countries of the Region, ensuring cohesive and coordinated approaches to the most pressing health issues facing Europe.
 They will also determine WHO/Europe’s workplan and priorities for the coming year.